-Goldman, Sachs & Co. ("Goldman Sachs") delivered its opinion to the Southern Union Special Committee that, as of July 19, 2011 and based upon and subject to the factors and assumptions set forth therein, the cash consideration and the ETE common unit consideration, taken in the aggregate (the "aggregate consideration"), to be paid to the holders of Southern Union common stock pursuant to the merger agreement was fair from a financial point of view to such holders.
+Goldman, Sachs & Co. delivered its opinion to the Southern Union Special Committee that, as of July 4, 2011 and based upon and subject to the factors and assumptions set forth therein, the cash consideration and the ETE common unit consideration, taken in the aggregate (the "aggregate consideration"), to be paid to the holders of Southern Union common stock pursuant to the merger agreement was fair from a financial point of view to such holders opinion, is attached as Annex D to this document and incorporated herein by reference.

-The full text of the written opinion of Goldman Sachs, dated July 19, 2011, which sets forth assumptions made, procedures followed, matters considered and limitations on the review undertaken in connection with the opinion, is attached as Annex D to this document and incorporated herein by reference.
 Goldman Sachs provided its opinion for the information and assistance of the Southern Union Special Committee in connection with its consideration of the merger.
 The Goldman Sachs opinion is not a recommendation as to how any holder of Southern Union's common stock should vote or make any election with respect to the merger or any other matter.
 Goldman Sachs expects to receive fees for its services in connection with the merger and Southern Union has agreed to indemnify Goldman Sachs against certain liabilities arising out of its engagement.